Downtown, DCC, Stadium Improvement District

 - Informing property owners about the downtown parking study.

 - Additional weekend and event parking with the use of the City parking garage at 1st & Main to serve downtown and the Brady/Blue Dome Districts.

 - Conversion of South Main on 7th to 10th streets from one-way to two-way

 - Repair of the Boston Avenue Pedestrian Overpass, of West 5th Street between Cheyenne Avenue and South Denver, and of South Elgin and South Frankfort Avenue between 11th and 13th streets in the 2013 budget.

 - Updating marketing strategy to keep the public informed of downtown business, programs and opportunities.

 - The DCC has recommended and the Mayor has approved implementing a downtown ambassador patrol, which will coordinate with current private security and increase the awareness of the public to the safety and security of downtown.
 This plan also includes creating a Tulsa Downtown Watch program similar to other neighborhood watches around the city created with the Crime Commission.

 Marketing and Communication Committee

-The DCC continues improvements in the Downtown Tulsa website, and is also posting DCC agendas, minutes, and budget online.
+The DCC continues improvements in the Downtown Tulsa website.

 The marketing committee is updating its marketing strategy and programs for continued recognition of downtown businesses, programs and opportunities.